-If you’re in the market for a new graphics card this holiday season, it can be pretty tough to discern a deal from a dud.
+If you’re in the market for a new graphics card, it can be pretty tough to discern a deal from a dud.
 The latest Nvidia RTX cards are brand new and often selling for more than the entry-level MSRP.
 So don’t expect many--if any--deals on an RTX 2070, 2080, or 2080 Ti in 2018.

 Older and more mainstream cards, meanwhile, have finally come down off of year-long highs due to fading interest (and falling prices) of cryptocurrencies.
 But retailers will often use those previously extreme prices to make a card seem like it’s a steal when, in fact, it may just be selling at its initial 2016-era launch price.

 How, then, do you tell if the sale price on a specific card is a good deal or not?
 A good place to start is to look up that original selling price/MSRP, which you can always find in our graphics card reviews.
 That at least will give you a baseline and let you know whether or not the current price is inflated.
 But that doesn’t mean you won’t see plenty of cards these days that are still selling above their two-year-old suggested price points.

 The next step is to check the specific card or cards you’re considering on a price-tracking site like camelcamelcamel.
 While this site is focused on Amazon, knowing the history of Amazon pricing is also a useful baseline.

 Taking an MSI-made AMD RX 580 Armor 8G OC as an example, we can see that the card was briefly available in 2017 for about $230 in the first half of 2017 before spiking as high as $466 in March of this year and then plummeting back below $300 sometime in June.
 And the $225 asking price when we wrote this is the lowest price the card has ever sold for--though still not much lower than when it launched back in April of 2017.